 - j.
-Support the provision of a range of housing types, tenures, densities - as well as affordable and attainable housing opportunities - to meet the diverse needs of individuals and families of varying needs and levels of incomes, in all neighbourhoods. - k.
-Encourage secondary suites in new and existing single-detached dwellings, duplexes, and townhouses in accordance with the BC Building Code. r.
-All development should contribute to a public realm that is safe and enjoyable for pedestrians, cyclists, and others traveling at their own power. - I. Encourage coach houses on existing singledetached lots. - m.
+Support the provision of a range of housing types, tenures, densities as well as affordable and attainable housing opportunities to meet the diverse needs of individuals and families of varying needs and levels of incomes, in all neighbourhoods. - Encourage secondary suites in new and existing single-detached dwellings, duplexes, and townhouses in accordance with the BC Building Code. - Encourage coach houses on existing singledetached lots. - m.
 Give priority to multi-family housing near parks, schools and other public facilities, shops and services, and transit. - n.
-Support new manufactured home parks as an affordable housing option, in appropriate locations and where there is a demonstrated need. - Substandard housing, which is housing that is unsafe and/or undignified, will not be permitted.
-Encourage underground parking for major developments. - p.
+Support new manufactured home parks as an affordable housing option, in appropriate locations and where there is a demonstrated need. - o.
+Substandard housing, which is housing that is unsafe and/or undignified, will not be permitted. - p.
 Encourage the development of live-work units.